jblindsay/whitebox-tools/readme.txt

   and has no dependencies (including Python).
 You can now open multiple tools simultaneously.
 - Added the IndividualTreeDetection tool for intentifying points in a LiDAR point cloud that are associated with the tops of individual trees.
+- Added the NormalizeLidar tool for normalizing LiDAR point clouds, i.e., converting their z-values from elevation to height-above-ground.
 - Added the LaunchWbRunner and InstallWbExtension tools so that the Whitebox Runner will be more accessible from other Whitebox frontends.
 This way users will always have a good fall-back if the frontend is not up-to-date with the WBT backend, since WbRunner is always current with the installed